santeripuranen/SpydrPick/README.md

 ## Running SpydrPick

 Here are simple running instructions for the prototype version.
 You need a column-major binary data file that contains 32 bit integers, a binary weights file that contains doubles and a binary loci file that contains 32 bit integers.
+The data file should contain outcomes {-, a, c, g, t} encoded to {0, 1, 2, 3, 4}.

 First, run
 ```